HoriaMercan/veridion_task/README.md

 * It's fast and can be easily used with .snappy.parquet and .csv formats
 * Spark DataFrames can be used with user defined functions
 * Can easily group data
+* Reduced the dataset from 33k to 5.5k

 Initially, I make sure that all the data are cleaned (remove redundant spaces from attributes, transform everything to lower case and delete possible typos of commas, points, etc) in the function **clean_data(DataFrame) -> Dataframe**.
 Also, I want to create new fields in my dataset, such as **cleaned_company_name**, **cleaned_country_code** and **combined_address**.
 Those will be used to detect similar entities.